topazproject/topaz/README.rst

 performance.

 You'll need to have a few dependencies installed.
 You can get them with ``pip install -r requirements.txt``.
-Finally make sure you have a recent checkout of `PyPy`_ and have it on your ``PYTHONPATH``.
+Finally make sure you have checkout (use tag version `release-2.4.0`) of `PyPy`_ and have it on your ``PYTHONPATH``.

 To run the tests::